nathanolah/jwt-auth/README.md

 This token-based design issues an access token and refresh token to a client after successfully logging in.

+After successful login the server issues an access token used on the client side to make secure GraphQL requests.

+A refresh token is also issued and stored in a cookie which allows the client to obtain a new access token without having to log in again.

 ## Architecture
 ### Backend
 - Express - server